 Rising up from its Thames-side site at Pimlico at the meeting of Millbank and Vauxhall Bridge, River Walk is an elegant new development of 116 high specification apartments.
 The sinuous form of the buildings is picked out in limestone and bronze cladding, forming ‘strata’ which curve in and out to form balconies and terraces, tied into an organic whole by the careful use of materials and exquisite detailing.

 Towards the top of the buildings the floors step back to create larger roof terraces, but overall the scheme has 170 crescent-shaped balconies, all of which need to be carefully waterproofed.
-Specialist roofing contractor Knight Asphalte Co Ltd is carrying out this task, using Hydrostop EU AH-25, an alpha-hybrid liquid waterproofing product supplied by SIG Design & Technology.
+Specialist roofing contractor Knight Asphalte Co Ltd is carrying out this task, using Hydrostop AH-25, an alpha-hybrid liquid waterproofing product supplied by SIG Design & Technology.

 Why use a Liquid for Balcony Waterproofing?